 Hi!
-I’m Sue Mitchell.
+I’m Sue Spencer Mitchell.

 I started An Untold Story because I meet so many people who are feeling compelled to tell their stories but haven’t gotten around to it.
+Some get started but then stall.

 Maybe they’re worried what people will think, or they believe no one will be interested.
 Often, they don’t believe they’re good enough writers.
 Many don’t find time for what feels like a large and overwhelming project.
 Whatever the reason, their story remains untold.